![]() |

 b) Separation by Category

-1) Sex Male and female detainees, supervised under both the direct and indirect supervision options (see Section 701.130), must be housed separately by sight and sound.
+Male and female detainees, supervised under both the direct and indirect supervision options (see Section 701.130), must be housed separately by sight and sound.

-3) Witnesses Persons being detained as witnesses, supervised under both the direct and indirect supervision options, shall be separated from detainees charged with an offense.
+Persons being detained as witnesses, supervised under both the direct and indirect supervision options, shall be separated from detainees charged with an offense.

 4) Non-criminal

-5) Charged and Convicted Offenders
+5) Charged Detainees and Convicted Offenders

-6) Mentally Ill, Developmentally Disabled, Dually Diagnosed, or Emotionally Disturbed
+6) Mentally Ill, Developmentally Disabled, Dually Diagnosed or Emotionally Disturbed

-A) Detainees who are mentally ill, developmentally disabled, dually diagnosed, or emotionally disturbed shall be housed or tiered and maintained under supervision as recommended by a mental health professional.
+A) Detainees who are mentally ill, developmentally disabled, dually diagnosed or emotionally disturbed shall be housed or tiered and maintained under supervision as recommended by a mental health professional.

-B) Action shall be taken to transfer detainees who have been determined by mental health professionals to be severely mentally ill, developmentally disabled, or emotionally disturbed to an appropriate facility.
+B) Action shall be taken to transfer detainees who have been determined by mental health professionals to be severely mentally ill, developmentally disabled or emotionally disturbed to an appropriate facility.

-(Source: Amended at 28 Ill.
+(Source: Amended at 38 Ill.
 Reg.
-13729, effective October 1, 2004) |
+18859, effective October 1, 2014)